 Respond to tweets, FB comments, other people’s posts, share, like etc. But make sure you set aside a certain time limit for it.

-It’s easy to get carried away with social and spend too much time.
+It’s so easy to get carried away with social and spend too much time.
 Don’t let it distract you and take you away from your productive tasks like producing important content.

-Best Times to Post On Social Media
+Best Times to Post Social Media Strategy

 For a general guideline here is what the experts recommend: